chir-set/SlicerExtraMarkups/Shape/README.md

 Here the points are treated in pairs, for drawing, point removal and reslicing.
 The latter operates on the last clicked point.

+These helper [videos](https://disk.yandex.com/d/1lRilHh997rksw) illustrate different ways of placing control points to the best estimate of an arterial wall.

 ![Tube](Tube_0.png)

 **Cone**